We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you’re sensitive to chemicals, for example, go for natural mattresses or ones that don’t come boxed.
-If you sleep hot, consider mattresses that feature cooling technology or breathable construction.
+For example, if you’re sensitive to chemicals, go for natural mattresses or ones that don’t come boxed.
+If you sleep hot, consider mattresses with cooling technology or breathable construction.

-You might also want to look for flippable mattresses with handles, if you know you’ll have to flip it yourself.
+You might also want to look for a flippable mattress with handles if you know you’ll have to flip it yourself.

-Trial periods give you the chance to sleep on your mattress before you completely settle on it.
-Take advantage of these trials, since good sleep isn’t something to compromise on.
+Trial periods allow you to sleep on your mattress before completely settling.
+Take advantage of these trials since good sleep isn’t something to compromise on.

-There’s no hard and fast rule for flipping, but it’s a good idea to flip your mattress when it begins to lose shape, sag, or offer less support.
+There’s no hard-and-fast rule for flipping.
+But it’s a good idea to flip your mattress when it loses shape, sags, or offers less support.

 Generally speaking, you’ll probably want to flip it every few months.